Nora Samosir: Early life and education

-Samosir is of Indonesian descent and speaks English, Malay and Indonesian fluently.
+Samosir was born in the British Colony of Singapore in 1957 to Batak parents originating from Indonesia.
+She speaks English, Malay and Indonesian fluently.
 She studied at the Central School of Speech and Drama, London, and graduated from York University, Toronto, Canada with a Bachelor of Arts (Honours), and has multiple qualifications in vocal training and voice studies.

 Career

 Her professional training is in acting and voice production, which she also taught at the National University of Singapore.
 Samosir lectured in Theatre Studies and teaches voice production.
 Samosir is currently a lecturer in the School of Dance & Theatre at LASALLE, where she lectures in Acting and Musical Theatre.

 Samosir has done extensive work in Singapore with such groups as Singapore Repertory Theatre (SRT), Action Theatre, The Necessary Stage (TNS), Cake Theatre, Black Tent Theater, Music and Movement, and TheatreWorks (TW), as well as performing at venues such as National Museum of Singapore, Dublin Fringe Festival, National Theatre Festival (at the National School of Drama in Delhi), Asian Theatre Festival at Kyungsung University in Busan, Lyric Theatre, Festival of Perth, TheatreWorks Retrospective Festival, Kuala Lumpur, Adelaide Festival of Arts, and National Institute of Education.

 She is a member of the Association of Singapore Actors, the Singapore Drama Educators Association.